CSRaghunandan/course-project---Getting-and-Cleaning-Data/CODEBOOK.md

 6. read the training subject dataframe and store it in a dataframe "subjectTrain" using read.table command.
 7. read the test subject dataframe and store it in a dataframe "subjectTest" using read.table command.
 8. merge the above two dataframes to from "subject" dataframe.
 This describes which subject each observation belongs to.
-9. add the subject variable to our dataframe
+9. add the subject variable to our dataframe.
-10. read the activity lables and store it in a vector named "activityLabel"
+10. read the activity lables and store it in a vector named "activityLabel".
-11. Add labels to the dataframe based on subject activity using the factor() function with levels = activityLabel and conerce the output from factors() to character
+11. Add labels to the dataframe based on subject activity using the factor() function with levels = activityLabel and conerce the output from factors() to character.

 'data.frame':	10299 obs. of  68 variables:
  $ tBodyAcc.mean...X          : num  0.289 0.278 0.28 0.279 0.277 ...